 Religious Education plays an important role in preparing pupils for adult life, employment and lifelong learning.
-Religious Education enhances pupils’ awareness and understanding of religions and beliefs, teachings, practices and forms of expression as well as of the influence of religion on individuals, families, communities and culture.
-For example, by looking at themes such as compassion, forgiveness, service, charity, sharing friendship and understanding.
-We follow the Agreed Syllabus for Bexley when teaching RE.
-We look at a range of religions and find out about belief systems and practises.
-It enables pupils to develop respect for and sensitivity to others in particular those whose faiths and beliefs are different from their own.
+Religious Education enhances pupils’ awareness and understanding of religions and beliefs, teachings, practices and forms of expression as well as the influence of religion on individuals, families, communities and culture.
+For example, by looking at themes such as compassion, forgiveness, service, charity, sharing and friendship, the children can develop their own understanding of these issues and how religions view them.

-All classes cover Christianity topics and one other religion.
+All classes cover Christianity topics and one other religion:

 Year 1 - Judaism Year 2 - Hinduism

 Year 3 - Sikhism Year 4 - Islam

 Year 5 - Buddhism Year 6 - Big Questions

 The curriculum has a real emphasis on key questions and encouraging the children to develop an enquiring mind to express feelings and to deepen their thinking.
 The children are given lots of opportunities to reflect on their learning.

 Some Religious festivals are covered in assembly during the course of the school year and also in class linked to the religion and units of work the children are covering.

 We encourage parents to come in and support RE lessons by speaking to the children about their religion, family customs and by showing artefacts.
 We also have good links with our local minister and church.
 We use the church for Carols at Christmas and celebrations at other times of the year.

 All children in our school have access to a broad and balanced curriculum.
 The school aims to meet the needs of all pupils and this expectation is met in RE.